MarvinAmine/UDEMY_READER/UCs.md

      }
      ```

+   Implement replacement at the text-node level to avoid breaking links or markup.

 ### Edge Cases

-* If LLM output is invalid or missing fields, skip summary and keep original question intact.
+* If the LLM output is missing or malformed, skip simplification for that question quietly.
-* Avoid breaking links, code blocks, or math by scoping replacing to text nodes only.
+* If a decisive phrase appears many times, you may highlight the first N matches to avoid over-highlighting.

 ---

 # UC6 – Post-Question Explanation Compression & Rule Extraction

 **Priority:** P3 (big value for review)
-**Depends on:** UC1, UC2, UC4
+**Depends on:** UC1-A (attempt), UC2 (confidence), UC4 (concept tags)

 ### Goal

-After the user sees the explanation, show a **compact, high-signal summary**:
+Once the user sees the explanation, show a **compact summary**:

 * Why their choice was wrong (if wrong).
 * Why the correct choice is right.
-* Which **clues** in the question eliminate wrong options.
+* Which clues eliminate wrong options.
-* One **sticky rule**.
+* A short “sticky rule” they can reuse later.

 ### Trigger

-* In **practice or review mode**, when:
+* In **practice** or **review** mode when:

-  * Explanation section becomes visible (DOM mutation),
-  * OR user clicks “Show explanation” / “Review question”.
+  * Udemy’s explanation panel becomes visible, or
+  * User opens a stored-explanation view inside your dashboard.

 ### Flow

 1. **Gather Context**

-   From UC1 + DOM:
+   Combine information from:

+   * `QuestionAttempt` (latest attempt for that question).
+   * `QuestionMeta` (stem, choices, officialExplanationHtml).
+   * `QuestionConcepts` (conceptIds).

    ```ts
    type ExplanationContext = {